hmendes00/toguro-fe/README.md

 # Toguro FE

-This project contains the frontend for the main Toguro platform
+This project contains the frontend for the main Toguro platform using [Matrix Js SDK](https://github.com/matrix-org/matrix-js-sdk)

+It includes the built `.es.js` of [Mx-Login-App](https://github.com/hmendes00/login-mx-app) for reference.

+You should be able to easily integrate any app created using [toguro-cli](https://github.com/hmendes00/toguro-cli).
+Feel free to create and share some app as well :)

+Toguro-cli + Apps + Toguro FE (this project) simplified architecture
 ![Architecture](https://i.ibb.co/BBbZPg4/Untitled-Artwork-5.png)

 ## Requirements